ddlBoJack/Speech-Resources/README.md

 - JSLHR（Journal of Speech, Language, and Hearing Research）
 - Computer Speech and Language
 - Speaker Odyssey
-- JASA(Journal of the Acoustical Society of America)
+- JASA（Journal of the Acoustical Society of America）
 - Signal Processing
 - Speech Communication

 ## 竞赛